 STANDARD FIRST AID & CPR C

 The Standard First Aid course (including CPR C) is a Canadian Red Cross certification that includes a 3-year certification before recertification is required.
-Candidates with all first aid experiences or backgrounds are encouraged to attend.

 Candidates will learn how to deal with the following emergencies: